isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 perfectly good Unicode symbol anyway, we ought to just use `≟` instead!

-Unicode, more than the weird lack of computation and advanced type system, is many programmers' biggest challenging when coming to Agda.
+Unicode, more than the weird lack of computation and advanced type system, is many programmers' biggest challenge when coming to Agda.
 Learning to wrangle all of the Unicode characters is be daunting for at least three reasons---how can we distinguish all of these characters, what should we call them, and how in heck do we input them?